 - Exterior-grade compressed wood products emit less formaldehyde because they are made with a type of adhesive called phenol resins, not urea resins.

-- For more information, check out these sources: the Environmental Protection Agency, the National Cancer Institute, and the Agency for Toxic Substances and Disease Registry.
+- For more information, check out these the Environmental Protection Agency, the National Cancer Institute, and the Agency for Toxic Substances and Disease Registry.